FLAME: A Fast Large-scale Almost Matching Exactly Approach to Causal Inference: Experiments

 \section{Experiments}

-We study the quality and scalability of FLAME on synthetic and real data.
-The real data we use is the US Census 1990 dataset from the UCI Machine Learning Repository \citep{Lichman:2013}.
+In this section, we study the quality and scalability of FLAME on synthetic and real data.
+The real datasets we use are the US Census 1990 dataset from the UCI Machine Learning Repository \citep{Lichman:2013} and the US 2010 Natality data \citep{natality2010}.
 The bit-vector and SQL implementations are referred to as {\bf FLAME-bit} and {\bf FLAME-db} respectively.
 FLAME-bit was implemented using Python 2.7.13 and FLAME-db using Python, SQL, and Microsoft SQL Server 2016.
-We compared FLAME with several other methods including: (1) \textbf{one-to-one Propensity Score Nearest Neighbor Matching (1-PSNNM)} \citep{ross2015propensity}, (2) \textbf{Genetic Matching} (GenMatch) \citep{genmatch}, (3) \textbf{Causal Forest} \citep{wager2017estimation}, (4) \textbf{Mahalanobis Matching} and (5) \textbf{double linear regression}.
-In double linear regression, we fit two linear regressors, one for the treatment group and one for the control group; the estimate of treatment effect is given by the difference of the predictions of the two regressors.
+We compared FLAME with several other (matching and non-matching) methods including: (1) \textbf{one-to-one Propensity Score Nearest Neighbor Matching (1-PSNNM)} \citep{ross2015propensity}, (2) 1-PSNNM with oracle variable selection, (3) \textbf{Genetic Matching} (GenMatch) \citep{genmatch}, (4) \textbf{Causal Forest} \citep{wager2018estimation}, (5) \textbf{Mahalanobis Matching}, (6) \textbf{double linear regression}, (7) \textbf{BART} \citep{chipman2010bart} and (8) \textbf{CTMLE} \citep{van2006targeted}.
+For 1-PSNNM with oracle variable selection, we reveal to the propensity score matcher the \textit{true} important covariates for outcomes and/or the important covariates for propensity score, which covers the ideal case for propensity scare matching with variable reweighting \citep{schneeweiss2009high}.
+In double linear regression and BART, we fit two regressions, one for the treatment group and one for the control group; the estimate of treatment effect is given by the difference of the predictions of the two regressors.
 (Unlike the matching methods, the double regression method assumes a model for the outcome making it sensitive to misspecification.
-Here we correctly specified the linear terms of the generative model in the synthetic data experiments.)
-We also ran tests with \textbf{Coarsened Exact Matching} (CEM) \citep{iacus2012causal} and \textbf{Cardinality Match} \citep{zubizarreta2012using, zubizarreta2014matching}.
-CEM is best suited for numerical data and the R package does not automatically handle more than 15 covariates.
+Here we correctly specify the linear terms of the generative model in the synthetic data experiments.)
+We also ran tests with \textbf{Coarsened Exact Matching} (CEM) \citep{iacus2011causal} and \textbf{Cardinality Match} \citep{zubizarreta2012using, zubizarreta2014matching}.
+CEM is not well suited for categorical data and the R package does not automatically handle more than 15 covariates.
 Cardinality match does not scale to the setting of our problem, since it tries to solve a computationally demanding mixed integer programming problem.
-In all experiments with synthetic data, the holdout set is generated with exactly the same setting as the dataset used for matching, unless otherwise specified.
+In all experiments with synthetic data, the training set is generated with exactly the same setting as the dataset used for matching, unless otherwise specified.
 The computation time results are in Table \ref{tab:compare-timing-census}.
 The experiments were conducted on a Windows 10 machine with Intel(R) Core(TM) i7-6700 CPU processor (4 cores, 3.40GHz, 8M) and 32GB RAM.